HPDB: Human Pigmentation Database

 6. Are there any other modifications or additions in the pipeline?

 Obviously, this is version 1 and we will be coming up with next versions where additional features will be added.
-We would like to add an advanced search module and also provide an option to download to our user in our next version and are currently working on it.
-Besides this.
+We would like to add an advanced search modules in our next versions and are currently working on it.

 7. To whom we can give our feedback?

-If have some suggestions to improve or comments, you may please write to us at chandana.basu@bhu.ac.in/p>
+If you have some suggestions for improvement or comments, you may please email to us at chandana.basu@bhu.ac.in

 8. To whom can I report a bug or discrepancy?